PS3 Game Racer Seat and G25 Logitech Wheel

 More race gamer reviews here.

 Every petrolhead dreams of that perfect setup.
-Real cockpit, quality wheel and gear shift twinned with a console and game that can deliver the experience to match the hardware.
+Real cockpit, quality wheel and gear shift - all twinned with a console that can deliver the experience to match the hardware.

 So I went and bought what has to be the most expensive peripheral around.
 This is supposed to be the best driving combination available, the Bugatti Veyron of game controllers.
 A no compromise approach from Logitech and a top notch accompaniment from Game Racer that go together to become the next best thing to actually driving a real car?
 Well almost.
 So here are my thoughts after one week of ownership.